Gardening for Beginners: Helpful Tips

 Use a fan: I cannot stress the importance of this little talked about tip.
 When your seeds start outdoors, they are subjected to breezes and winds that move their little stalks about.
 This strengths them – think calisthenics for plants!
 When we start them indoors, there is no breeze to move the stems and strengthen them.
 Some recommend brushing the seedlings with your hand periodically during the day, but I find that cumbersome and a time waste.
 I simply set up a rotating fan to wave a breeze over the trays.
 You can also set this up with a timer to go on periodically throughout the day and night.
 This little tip, which is so overlooked, can be the difference between a successful transplant and a frustrating failure.

 Watering: Your new little ‘babies’ are tender and delicate.
 You wouldn’t give your infant a steak and potatoes meal, and neither should you overwhelm your seedlings.
 I use a clean spray bottle to gently mist the soil with pure water, and keep it slightly damp.
 Do not let the soil dry out.
 That can create a tough barrier that the seedlings find difficult to sprout through.
 Do not over water, as that can cause the soil to mold and mildew.
 It is a balance.
 Moist, but not damp.
 That is why the misting bottle is so helpful.
 Once your seedlings sprout their first true leaves (the second set of leaves to sprout), you can gently begin to water them.
 Just be careful, since they are still fragile and you don’t want to loosen their hold on the soil.
+Also, it’s important not to over water, as that can cause the soil to mold and mildew.
+Water timers for hoses can help with this problem.

 One of Amazon’s most popular gardening books: The Vegetable Gardener’s Bible